VaishakSCEM543/smart-public-distribution-system/README.md

 ## 📌 Problem Background

-India’s Public Distribution System (PDS) plays a critical role in food security, yet it faces major challenges such as:
+India’s Public Distribution System (PDS) plays a vital role in ensuring food security, but despite large-scale digitization, **critical issues persist at the point of ration delivery**.

+Key challenges include:
-- Large-scale **leakage of subsidized grains**
+- **Leakage and diversion** of subsidized food grains
-- High **manual dependency** and human intervention
+- Dependence on **manual weighing and dispensing**
-- Inaccurate ration delivery
-- Long queues and authentication failures
+- Inaccurate quantity delivery and authentication failures
-- Lack of real-time transparency and accountability
+- Limited **real-time monitoring and accountability**

+Most existing solutions focus on **digitizing records** rather than controlling the **physical dispensing process**, making it difficult for beneficiaries to verify whether the correct quantity has been delivered.

+Additionally, **long queues and unpredictable waiting times** at ration shops cause inconvenience, particularly for elderly and daily-wage beneficiaries, reducing trust and accessibility in the system.

-These issues result in financial loss to the government and denial of rightful benefits to deserving citizens.
+These issues result in **financial losses**, reduced efficiency, and erosion of public confidence in welfare distribution mechanisms.

 ---

 ## 💡 Proposed Solution

-**Smart PDS** is a **cyber-physical system** that integrates:
+**Smart PDS** is a **cyber-physical, vending-machine–based ration distribution system** designed to eliminate manual intervention at the point of ration delivery.

-- Automated ration dispensing hardware
-- Secure user authentication
-- Cloud-based data logging
-- Role-based web interfaces
+The system automates the **authentication, weighing, and dispensing process** using a sensor-verified hardware unit deployed at fair price shops.
+Ration is dispensed **only after successful authentication**, and the quantity delivered is continuously verified using load-cell feedback.

+Each transaction is securely logged to the cloud in real time, enabling **auditability, monitoring, and accountability** through role-based web portals for beneficiaries, shop owners, and authorities.

-to **prevent leakage at the system level**, rather than detecting it after occurrence.
+By combining **physical control of dispensing** with secure digital tracking, Smart PDS prevents leakage at the source rather than detecting it after distribution.

 ---